Paro Tshechu - Popular Festivals in Bhutan

-Dance of the Eight Manifestations of Guru Rimpoche (Guru Tshen Gye)
+Dance of the Eight Manifestations of Guru Rinpoche (Guru Tshen Gye)

-When the 100,000 fairies of wisdom were begging the Buddhas of the 10 directions to send somebody to guide all being, this was discussed at length and then all the virtues of their body, speech and mind were summed up in Ugyen Rimpoche.
-He came in order to guide he beings who live in the age of impurity.
+When the 100,000 fairies of wisdom were begging the Buddhas of the 10 directions to send somebody to guide all being, this was discussed at length and then all the virtues of their body, speech and mind were summed up in Ugyen Rinpoche.
+He came in order to guide the beings who live in the age of impurity.

-The fairy who is standing on the right of Guru Rimpoche is Mandarava, the lady of wisdom.
-Ugyen Rimpoche made her his own emanation for the benefit of the beings to be converted in the Kingdom of Zahor.
+The fairy who is standing on the right of Guru Rinpoche is Mandarava, the lady of wisdom.
+Ugyen Rinpoche made her his own emanation for the benefit of the beings to be converted in the Kingdom of Zahor.

-The fairy who is standing at his left is Yeshy Tshogyel.
-She represents the goddess of knowledge, mother of all the Buddhas.
+The fairy who is standing at his left is Yeshey Tshogyel.
+She represents the Goddess of knowledge, mother of all the Buddhas.
 She helped to establish Buddhism in Tibet for the benefit of all beings.

-The dance brings total happiness for the people who believe in the manifestations of Ugyen Rimpoche.
-It is a celebration of the changeless faith in the glorious deeds of Ugyen Rimpoche’s mind, speech and body.
+The dance brings total happiness for the people who believe in the manifestations of Ugyen Rinpoche.
+It is a celebration of the changeless faith in the glorious deeds of Ugyen Rinpoche’s mind, speech and body.